 Where can you train?

 ICAEW Chartered Accountants train and work in a variety of sectors and in all sizes of organisation.
 There is no such thing as a typical employer: there are a diverse range of opportunities on offer.
 While they all offer something different, all ICAEW authorised employers have to meet strict training standards.
 This means that no matter what organisation, sector or location you choose to work in, you can be confident you will be getting the highest standard of training possible.

 It is important to consider the industry sector you want to work in, as each will offer different experiences and suit different skills and attributes:

 In addition, you should also think carefully about the size of the organisation; small and large organisations can offer very different opportunities.
 You may be looking to become a specialist in a particular service line or perhaps a broader experience is what you are looking for.

 Finally, there is the important matter of location.
 London is one of the most vibrant cities in the world and a popular choice for graduates.
 However, there are towns and cities all over the UK offering a rich mix of cultural and social experiences in addition to a range of great graduate vacancies.
 Opportunities are not just limited to the UK, you can find ICAEW-authorised employers in a range of international locations including across Europe, the Middle East, Africa, South East Asia and China, to name just a few.

 Find an employer

 Don’t delay your search.
-Our employers advertise a range of internship, placement and graduate opportunities which you can search by location and type, so you’re bound to find an opportunity that’s right for you.
-Employers’ websites contain useful information and hints about their recruitment processes and roles available as well.
+Employers advertise a range of internship, placement and graduate opportunities, which you can search by location and type, so you’re bound to find an opportunity that’s right for you.
+Employers’ websites contain useful information and hints about their recruitment processes and the roles available.